Ensemble Kalman methods for high-dimensional hierarchical dynamic space-time models: Introduction

 \subsection{Inference in state-space models}

-A state-space model (SSM) is a very general representation of a system observed sequentially over time.
-A SSM describes the temporal evolution of the system state, and the relationship of the state to observations.
-Here, we consider spatio-temporal SSMs describing the evolution of one or more (discretized) spatial fields over time, which often arise in geoscience applications.
-Such SSMs typically exhibit two features that make inference challenging: nonlinear evolution and high state dimension.
-While the Kalman filter \citep{Kalman1960} provides exact inference for linear Gaussian SSMs, it is not suited for nonlinear or high-dimensional SSMs.
+State-space models (SSMs) are general representations of systems observed over time.
+A SSM describes the temporal evolution of the system state, and the relationship of the state to observations \textcolor{black}{\citep[e.g.,][]{WestHarr:97,Shum:Stof:06}}.
+Here, we analyze spatio-temporal SSMs describing the evolution of one or more discretized spatial fields over time.
+These models arise, for example, in geoscience and biomedical applications.
+They are often nonlinear, non-Gaussian, and have very high-dimensional states.
+Standard statistical approaches such as Markov chain Monte Carlo (MCMC) and particle filters break down for this class of models.
+Thus, new methods are needed for accurate inference.
+We propose a number of new filtering and smoothing algorithms for Bayesian inference in these high-dimensional SSMs.

+There is an enormous statistics and engineering literature on state and parameter estimation for low-dimensional SSMs.
+For linear, Gaussian models, the Kalman filter \citep{Kalman1960} provides closed-form posterior distributions for the states conditional on the parameters.
+For conditionally Gaussian models, inference is often carried out using \emph{MCMC methods} based on the forward-filter backward-sampling algorithm \citep{Carter1994,Fruhwirth1994} or the mixture Kalman filter \citep{Chen2000}.
+MCMC methods have also been developed for more general SSMs, including nonlinear, non-Gaussian models \citep{Carlin1992} and non-Gaussian measurement models \citep{Shephard1997,Gamerman1998}.
+However, these methods do not scale to high-dimensional states because their computational cost is cubic in the state dimension.

-For nonlinear or non-Gaussian SSMs, inference is often carried out using sequential Monte Carlo (SMC) methods \cite[e.g.,][]{Doucet2001}.
-SMC methods approximate distributions at each time point by a ensemble representation, which can be easily propagated forward over time according to the true state evolution.
-However, most SMC methods update the ensemble based on new data using a reweighting or resampling step \citep[e.g.,][]{Gordon1993}.
-It is well known that such methods, which we will collectively refer to as particle filters here, suffer from weight degeneracy (i.e., all but one weight become essentially zero) in high-dimensional problems \citep[e.g.,][]{Snyd:Beng:Bick:08}, although some recent results suggest that it might in principle be possible to overcome this curse of dimensionality \citep[e.g.,][]{Rebeschini2015}.
+Another popular approach for nonlinear, non-Gaussian SSMs is sequential Monte Carlo (SMC) methods, also known as particle filters \cite[e.g.,][]{Doucet2001}.
+SMC methods approximate the state distribution at each time by a weighted set of samples or {\em particles}.
+These particles are propagated forward through time according to the state evolution.
+They are then updated based on new data using a reweighting or resampling step \textcolor{black}{\citep[e.g.,][]{Gordon1993,Liu1998}}.
+Although these methods are exact with an infinite number of particles, it is well known that they suffer from weight degeneracy (i.e., all weights but one become essentially zero) in high-dimensional problems \citep[e.g.,][]{Snyd:Beng:Bick:08}.
+Thus, particle filters do not scale to high dimensions.